e-n-f/if-then-else/if-then-else.md

 ![01](https://user-images.githubusercontent.com/1951835/53196872-e0f17880-35cd-11e9-86ce-f832c4d3e00e.png)

-Hi, I'm Eric Fischer, and I'm here to talk about what seems like a fairly absurd idea: the idea that if-then-else had to be invented.
+Hi, I'm Eric.
+I'm here to talk about what seems like an absurd idea: that if-then-else had to be invented.

 ---